tmieslinger/pydropsonde/docs/source/handbook/operations/in_flight.md

 # In-flight Operations

 Once the [pre-flight operations](./pre_flight.md) are complete and the tests are successful (or relevant workarounds have been achieved), we are ready for the in-flight operations.
-These are, in sequence, as follows:
+These consist primarily of initialization and launch.

+## Initialization

 1. Start the AVAPS software as explained in [Switching on AVAPS](./switching_on.md).
 Continue by clicking on `Soundings`.